 Early repayment charge (ERC).
 If you have a fixed rate mortgage you’ll typically be locked in for a number of years.
 You can get out of the deal and remortgage however you will have to pay a penalty.
 It is usually better to wait until the end of the mortgage period before remortgaging.

-How to compare the best remortgage deals
+How to compare remortgage deals

 Speak to your current lender.
 Ask your lender if this is the best deal that you can get.
 Lenders will usually have a number of incentives in place to retain customers thinking of remortgaging, including discounted interest rates and waived fees.